nextflow-io/nextflow/docs/operator.rst

          .view { it.text }

-.. warning:: The ``collectFile`` operator to carry out its function need to store in a temporary folder that is automatically deleted on job completion.
-For performance reason this folder is allocated in the machine local storage, and it will require as much free space as are the data you are collecting.
+.. warning:: The ``collectFile`` operator needs to store files in a temporary folder that is automatically deleted on job completion.
+For performance reasons this folder is located in the machine's local storage, and it will require as much free space as are the data you are collecting.
 Optionally, an alternative temporary data folder can be specified by using the ``tempDir`` parameter.